Haide-He/Trace4J/docs/source/preface.md

 # Preface

-**TRACE4J** is a lightweight, flexible, and insightful performance tracing tool for Java, designed to bridge the gap between Java source code and its execution behavior on modern CPUs.
+**Trace4J** is a lightweight, flexible, and insightful performance tracing tool for Java, designed to bridge the gap between Java source code and its execution behavior on modern CPUs.
-It seamlessly integrates **CPU hardware facilities (PMUs and breakpoints)**, **JVM interfaces (JVMTI)**, and the **Linux perf_event** subsystem to deliver accurate and low-overhead runtime tracing for unmodified Java programs.
+It seamlessly integrates **CPU hardware facilities (PMUs and breakpoints)**, **JVM Tool Interface (JVMTI)**, and the **Linux perf_event** subsystem to deliver accurate and low-overhead runtime tracing for Java programs.

-Unlike traditional profilers or instrumentation-based analyzers, TRACE4J does **not** require code modifications or JVM patches.
-It works directly on standard JVMs and commodity x86 CPUs, supporting both **end-to-end tracing** and **on-demand tracing** modes.
-This makes TRACE4J suitable for both **development debugging** and **production performance analysis**.
+Trace4J requires no modifications to the Linux kernel, JVMs, or traced Java programs, supporting both **end-to-end** and **on-demand** tracing.
+This makes Trace4J suitable for both **development debugging** and **production performance analysis**.

 ---